erikrose/parsimonious/README.rst

 ============

-Parsimonious aims to be the fastest arbitrary-lookahead parser written in pure Python.
+Parsimonious aims to be the fastest arbitrary-lookahead parser written in pure Python—and the most usable.
 It's based on parsing expression grammars (PEGs), which means you feed it a simplified sort of EBNF notation.
-Parsimonious was designed to undergird a MediaWiki parser that wouldn't take 5 seconds or a GB of RAM to do one page.
+Parsimonious was designed to undergird a MediaWiki parser that wouldn't take 5 seconds or a GB of RAM to do one page, but it's applicable to all sorts of languages.

 Goals
 =====